SpEd Spot Snippets Header Sign Up

 How cute are they?!

 Also, I have a student on a gluten-, dairy- free diet and he was easily able to make a similar treat with a gluten-free waffle.
-Usually we use powdered sugar to make it while but on this day he did not feel like it.
+Usually we use powdered sugar to make it white but on this day he did not feel like it.
 He did however enjoy making vampire teeth on his snowman!

 Another activity we did were these cute salt dough snowmen.
 The recipe for the dough did not go very well and they ended up very dry and then we added too much water and they were too mushy so we tried more flour and we never really perfected the measurements BUT the kids still had fun and it was definitely a learning experience!
 A few days later one of the other classrooms tried this activity and they added more water gradually using a spray bottle (a trick for pie crusts apparently!) and theirs had a much better consistency!
 After making the dough and creating the snowmen, the kids used yarn, pipe cleaners, sequins and buttons to decorate them.

-Our focus was winter clothing and we had fun dressing up in different winter clothes and making this cute class clothesline of clothing that the kids painted with watercolors and decorated with anything they could find in our art cabinet (buttons, cotton balls, foamies, glitter glue, etc).
+After reading The Jacket I Wear in the Snow, our focus was winter clothing and we had fun dressing up in different winter clothes and making this cute class clothesline of clothing that the kids painted with watercolors and decorated with anything they could find in our art cabinet (buttons, cotton balls, foamies, glitter glue, etc).

 We also made these cute flip posters.
 All of the kids colored the poster of the boy or girl any colors they wanted.
 Then, my kids who were writers used a color word bank to complete the sentences and my kids who are non-writers used my modified sentences where they had to just color in the circle to match the clothing item named.
 The kids really enjoyed this activity and they turned out super cute!